-In March 2016, the independent members of the board of directors, on the recommendation of the compensation committee, approved a corporate bonus plan for the 2016 fiscal year.
-Under the plan, eligible executive officers and employees are eligible to receive annual incentive compensation if the company achieves the corporate goals approved by the board.
-Such bonuses may be paid in cash, fully vested stock options or restricted stock, or any combination thereof, at the discretion of the independent members of the Board.
-Actual awards under the 2016 bonus plan could either exceed or be less than the targets established, as determined by the independent members of the board in their discretion based on the recommendation of the compensation committee and based on corporate and individual performance.
-Bonus target levels under the 2016 bonus plan for Ms. Anderson, Ms. Guyer and Mr. Hall are 65%, 40% and 50% of base salary, respectively.
+In March 2016, the independent members of the board of directors, on the recommendation of the compensation committee, approved corporate goals for 2016 relating to a corporate bonus plan for the 2016 fiscal year.
+Under the plan, eligible executive officers and employees were eligible to receive annual incentive compensation if the Company achieves the corporate goals approved by the board.
+Such bonuses were payable in cash, fully vested stock options or restricted stock, or any combination thereof, at the discretion of the independent members of the board.
+Actual awards under the 2016 bonus plan could have either exceeded or been less than the targets established, as determined by the independent members of the board in their discretion based on the recommendation of the compensation committee and based on corporate and individual performance.
+Bonus target levels under the 2016 bonus plan for Ms. Anderson, Ms. Guyer and Mr. Hall were 65%, 40% and 50% of base salary, respectively.

-Funding of the 2016 bonus pool for the plan is dependent upon achieving a minimum level of annual revenue, and achievement in excess of such minimum threshold can result in funding of the bonus pool up to a maximum level of 150%.
-The size of the bonus pool could be reduced to the extent that corporate performance goals are not achieved.
-These performance goals include commercial objectives, representing 70% of the overall objectives, product development objectives, representing 20% of the overall objectives.
+Funding of the 2016 bonus pool for the plan was dependent upon achieving a minimum level of annual revenue, and achievement in excess of such minimum threshold could have resulted in funding of the bonus pool up to a maximum level of 150%.
+The size of the bonus pool could have been reduced to the extent that corporate performance goals were not achieved.
+These performance goals included commercial objectives, representing 70% of the overall objectives and financial objectives, representing 10% of the overall objectives.